Unconventional alternating out-of-plane spin polarization in the coplanar kagome antiferromagnet: Model and methodology

 In a ribbon geometry, the confined wave functions can display nontrivial spin-resolved spatial modulations.
 Even a single propagating mode corresponds to an eigenvector of the Bloch Hamiltonian whose projection onto a fixed $(\uparrow,\downarrow)$ basis generally involves position-dependent interference between spin and sublattice components.
 As a consequence, the resulting real-space spin polarization is difficult to analyze analytically.
 Therefore, we resort to a numerical analysis.

 To this end, we use the quantum transport framwork \texttt{Kwant} \cite{kwant}.
-Our interest will be in the calculation of local out-of-plane spin polarization generated by an incoming mode $(m)$ from lead $(l)$ at transport energy $E$.
-This is obtained from the corresponding scattering wave functions $\psi_{lm}(E)$ as
+Our interest will be in the calculation of local out-of-plane spin polarization generated by an incoming {scattering state of a given} lead ($l$) at transport energy $E$.
+This is obtained from the corresponding scattering wave functions $\psi_{i}(E)$ { evaluated at site $i$} as

-where the sum runs over all propagating modes in the considered lead, at transport energy $E$. { To further connect the local spin polarization to spin transport, one may also introduce the {real-space resolved} spin-current associated with the $\alpha$-spin component flowing along the bond $i \to j$ as {
+where a sum over all propagating modes at transport energy $E$ is assumed. { To further connect the local spin polarization to spin transport, one may also introduce the {real-space resolved} spin-current associated with the $\alpha$-spin component flowing along the bond $i \to j$ as {

-where $H_{ij}$ is the hoping matrix between $i$ and $j$.} In particular, the out-of-plane spin transport is characterized by $J^z_{ij}$.
+where $H_{ij}$ is the hoping matrix between $i$ and $j$. { A summation over all propagating modes is also assumed.}} In particular, the out-of-plane spin transport is characterized by $J^z_{ij}$.
 Although spin current is not generally conserved in the presence of spin-dependent hopping, this quantity provides a useful measure of spin-resolved transport in the present noncollinear magnetic system.}